 - delivering a policy framework with local authorities and business, and accelerating the transition to a Circular Economy through all Mayoral strategies and the London Infrastructure Plan

 - supporting local authorities to reduce the greenhouse gas emissions generated from local authority collected waste through the Emissions Performance Standard.
-The latest annual review is now published
+See the latest annual review

-You can see London’s waste performance on the Data Store, simply search 'waste'.
+You can see London’s waste performance on the Data Store by searching for 'waste'.